 Healthy body makes a healthy mind.
 So make sure you take care of yourself, including appropriate exercise.

 Whether you gift your work, sell it at a market or simply talk about it, you are spreading positive energy.
-That’s much better than watching those gas prices rising.
+That’s much better than watching those gas and food prices rising.

 If you need to get more creative, then meet the challenge.
 Start today.
 Do one thing that will help you take a step closer to creating something.
 If you are already on the creative path, find ways you can help others release their creative spirit.
 Now is always the best time to start.